ovh/docs/pages/account_and_service_management/account_information/security-specification-privatecloud-VMware/guide.en-gb.md

 ### 9.2.5 Data encryption

-On a SecNumcloud or non-SecNumcloud qualified infrastructure, you can apply encryption at rest using the vNKP brick available on the service to encrypt VMs or at the datastore level of a vSAN Cluster.
+On your infrastructure, you can apply encryption at rest using the vNKP brick available on the service to encrypt VMs or at the datastore level of a vSAN Cluster.

 The same operation can be carried out if the customer chooses to use a KMS external to the OVHcloud solution.